UMD: A Globally Connected University

 Dr. Lewis has played major roles in the development of TRIO presence in the National Policy arena; he is a Founders of MEAEOPP, his regional TRIO professional association, he is also a founder of National Coordinating Council, now, Council for Opportunity in Education (COE).
 He has testified before the House of Representatives and the US Senate Appropriation and Authorization Committees on several occasions on behalf of TRIO programs.
 He has served on the COE's Board of Directors in several capacities.
 Dr. Lewis is a Certified Grant Writer (writing more 27 million dollars in grants at UMD during his tenure), Public Speaker, and National Consultant (teaching--federal program regulations and legislation, leadership development, program and staff development, documentation and recordkeeping, budgeting, program-to-campus interface assessments, organizational communication and strategic planning).

-For course, itinerary or in-country information, please contact the Program Director.
-For general questions or assistance with applying, contact EA Short-term Programs.
+For course, itinerary or in-country information, please contact the Program Leader.
+(Dr. Jerry Lewis or Dr. LaToya Walters-301-405-4749) For general questions or assistance with applying, contact EA Short-term Programs.

 As a part of this program, you will engage in the following activities:

 - Attend lectures at the University of Ghana by leading researchers and practitioners in the field of CSR

 - Plant trees or similar community service projects in support of environmental sustainability and in response to local needs-input

 - Partner with a local school to read and mentor students in support of sustainable educational development-Future Leader School